 - Configure DNS A and MX record for the domain.

-3. Users are pulling mail to their Outlook by connecting to the POP/IMAP service.
-POP/IMAP service will retrieve mail from the inbox and delivers to user’s desktop.
+3. Users are pulling email to their Outlook by connecting to the POP/IMAP service.
+POP/IMAP service will retrieve email from the inbox and delivers to user’s desktop.

 4. Users can access the webmail to send/receive emails from the web browser.

-5. Users will send mail through this server, it will receive mail from the local user and deliver it to the destination server.
+5. Users will send email through this server, it will receive email from the local user and deliver it to the destination server.

 6. during send/receive all emails are scanned & filtered by the email scanner installed at the server, this is an optional service because sometimes organizations liked to take email filtering services from third-party providers.

-To access the server with the same hostname from both public and private networks, we can have a local DNS server for name resolution with private IP, as we already mapped hostname with public IP at the Public DNS.
+To access the server with the same hostname from both public and private network, we can setup local DNS server for name resolution with private IP, as we already mapped hostname with public IP in the Public DNS.